Knexis/Slydepay-android-sdk-with-sample/README.md

 ```
 PayWithSlydepay.Pay(...,false, ......);
 ```
-under ur item pay button

-and then wait for the response at
+under your item pay button and then wait for the response at

 ```
  //Very Important section of the code.
 It listens for the results after a transaction call to the slydepay application